Facts About Russian Blue Cats | What You Need To Know About These Kitties – Traits, Health Issues, Price And More

 Other than its longer hair, the Nebelung does look like a Blue.
 It also has similar behavior and temperament.
 But is it a true Blue?

-It is actually considered its own separate breed.
-Some still say it’s a Russian Blue variant, but not everyone thinks so.
+The answer is no. The Nebelung is a separate breed.
 Most of the major breed clubs maintain that there is only one Russian Blue, and it is short-haired.

 Facts About Russian Blue Kittens